Global Alliance in Management Education

-CEMS – The Global Alliance in Management Education or CEMS (formerly the Community of European Management Schools and International Companies) is a cooperation of leading business schools and universities with multinational companies and NGOs.
-The CEMS Global Alliance includes 34 academic institutions on every continent, nearly 70 corporate partners and eight social partners (NGOs) from around the globe.
-CEMS administers the delivery of the CEMS MIM degree in its member schools, supports the CEMS Alumni Association (CAA) and facilitates general cooperation among its members.
+The CEMS – The Global Alliance in Management Education, or CEMS (formerly The Community of European Management Schools and International Companies), is a collaboration of leading business schools and universities with multinational companies and NGOs.
+The CEMS Global Alliance includes 34 academic institutions on every continent, nearly 70 corporate partners, and 8 social partners (NGOs) from around the globe.
+CEMS administers the delivery of the CEMS MIM (Master in International Management) degree in its member schools, supports the CEMS Alumni Association (CAA), and facilitates general cooperation among its members.

 CEMS MIM

 CEMS Master in International Management (CEMS MIM) is a one-year degree program for a select group of students at the member institutions, taught jointly by CEMS business schools and universities.
 Created in 1988 by founding members from the University of Cologne, HEC Paris, ESADE and the Bocconi University, it was the first supra-national MSc.
 The aim of CEMS is to develop knowledge and provide education that is essential in the multilingual, multicultural and interconnected business world.

 The MIM Programme consists of three terms: two academic terms and one internship term.
 The two academic terms must be consecutive, while the internship term can take place at any time during the graduate period of studies.
 Students must spend at least two out of the three terms abroad.
 In addition to completing one's home degree, graduation from CEMS also requires completion of a business project, skill seminars, an international internship, and two foreign language exams.

 Each CEMS academic member has a limited number of places available.
 In many cases, schools have prerequisites to be admitted into the selection process, including a high-grade average and proof of language skills.
 The selection process typically requires the student to already be enrolled or selected for a Master of Business degree with a member university before applying for the CEMS MIM.
 CEMS graduates receive a degree from their home institution as well as from CEMS.